CubePilot/cubepilot-docs/herelink/upgrading-firmware.md

 * Connect Herelink to you WiFi connection from the settings menue

 ![](../.gitbook/assets/activation1.jpg)

 * Select you region then click 'Proceed'

 ![](../.gitbook/assets/activation3.jpg)

-* You will then be prompted to input your 16 digit software key.
-On later Herelink versions this will be located on you box, for earlyier Herelink versions you should contact your reseller to obtain a key.
+* You will then be prompted to input your 16 digit software activation key.

+**Note:On later Herelink versions your key will be located on the box, for earlyier Herelink versions you should contact your original reseller to obtain a valid licence key.**

 ![](../.gitbook/assets/activation2.jpg)

 ![](../.gitbook/assets/activation4.jpg)

 * Click 'Register' and you device will then download the latest software and update and be ready to use.